Symmetries of weighted networks: weight approximation method and its application to food webs

 This measure describes the proportion of vertices that are symmetric with respect to some nontrivial graph automorphism.
 Despite its intuitive appeal, graphs with differing symmetry structure can have the same value of $S_V$.

 Consider the graphs shown in Fig.~\ref{fig:example_graphs}, each with $N=6$.
-Graphs 1 and 2 have $S_{V,1} = S_{V,2} = \frac{4}{6} = 0.67$, while $S_{V,3} = \frac{3}{6} = 0.5$.
+Graphs (a) and (b) have $S_{V,a} = S_{V,b} = \frac{4}{6} = 0.67$, while $S_{V,c} = \frac{3}{6} = 0.5$.
 Yet, $S_{V}$ does not describe whether the symmetric vertices are connected through multiple independent automorphisms or just a few complex ones. \textbf{Redundancy}, proposed in~\cite{MacArthur20083525}, takes a complementary approach by focusing on the number of orbits:

 This measure reaches its maximum when every vertex belongs to its own orbit (no symmetry), and is zero when all vertices are fully symmetric (i.e., belong to a single orbit).
 We note it runs against the general notion of redundancy, but follow the convention proposed by measure's proponents.

 Redundancy can yield different interpretations than $S_V$.
-For example, while Graph 3 has a lower $S_V$ than Graph 1, they both have the same redundancy: $r_1 = r_3 = \frac{4 - 1}{6} = 0.5$.
-Graph 2 — previously tied with Graph 1 in $S_V$ — has lower redundancy: $r_2 = \frac{3 - 1}{6} = 0.33$, suggesting it is more symmetric under this measure.
+For example, while graph (c) has a lower $S_V$ than graph (a), they both have the same redundancy: $r_1 = r_3 = \frac{4 - 1}{6} = 0.5$.
+Graph (b) — previously tied with graph (a) in $S_V$ — has lower redundancy: $r_2 = \frac{3 - 1}{6} = 0.33$, suggesting it is more symmetric under this measure.

 \textbf{The Beta measure}, proposed in~\cite{MacArthurAndersonBeta}, is defined as:

 Here, $|\text{Aut}(G)|$ is the size of the graph’s automorphism group, and $N!$ is the total number of possible permutations of $N$ vertices.
 Thus, $\beta = 1$ corresponds to a fully symmetric graph, while $\beta = 0$ indicates a completely asymmetric one.